How to Get Divorced in N.C.

 Preparing for a divorce is never easy.
 But having an experienced, knowledgeable, and compassionate lawyer to guide you through the process can help you weigh your legal options and avoid missteps.
 There is more than one way to obtain a divorce in North Carolina, making it a “hybrid” state for divorce.
 A knowledgeable divorce lawyer can advise you on what steps to take, based on your circumstances.

-Incurable insanity: In these unfortunate circumstances, a person may seek a divorce if the couple have lived separate for three consecutive years due to one spouse’s mental illness.
+Incurable insanity: In these unfortunate circumstances, a person may seek a divorce if the couple have lived separately for three consecutive years due to one spouse’s mental illness.

 When initially moving apart, you may wish to consider a separation agreement spelling out each side’s obligations.
 Among the things that a separation agreement may address are: